01-edu/public/docs/event-management.md

 > | description          | optionnal    |
 > | eventStartDelay      | optionnal    |

->   * All the attributes filled in the object are used as values by default for event's creation; it can be overloaded for each event related to the initial object.
+>   * All the attributes filled in the object are used as values by default for event's creation; it can be overloaded for each event related to the reference object.
->   * If the initial object has a child or children which are events itself, settings are also required for each event child.
+>   * If the reference object has a child or children which are events itself, settings are also required for each event child.

 #### Edit the object attributes:
 > in *Object attributes*